 - A variable indicating whether the seat has an incumbent running, or if it’s open, and whether that incumbent is a Democrat or a Republican

 - The “national swing,” the difference between Democrat’s projected national two-party vote share and their national two-party vote share last cycle

-Running the model retrospectively to assess validity, a forecast in 2016 would have missed the outcome by two seats.
-Instead of picking 194 seats for the Democrats, the model predicted a slightly more optimistic 196.
-In 2014 this error did not matter much however as Democrats had less than a 5% chance of winning either way.
+Running the model retrospectively to assess validity, a forecast in 2016 would have missed the outcome by three seats.
+Instead of picking 194 seats for the Democrats, the model predicted 191.

 Of course, there is error in our forecasts (as we’ve discussed), and accounting for that error is crucial in producing what we all really want: a probabilistic estimate of how likely it is Democrats take back the majority in the House of Representatives on November 6th, 2018.

 The final step is to simulate the election, accounting for uncertainty from our estimates and assessing the probability that the Democrats or Republicans could over/underperform and move the outcome away from what I estimate.
 The framework for this simulation comes from a common statistical technique used to account for possible error in data called Markov Chain Monte Carlo.

 - Choose a random national error, according to the root-mean-square error from the formula predicting final national poll margins on that day

 - Choose correlated district error for all 435 congressional districts.
 This way, I can account for the likely scenario that if my projections are wrong they will likely systematically err in one direction (either pro-Democrat of pro-Republican).